pnp/cli-microsoft365/docs/manual/docs/cmd/teams/channel/channel-remove.md

 # teams channel remove

-Removes the specified Microsoft Teams channel
+Removes the specified channel in the Microsoft Teams team

 ## Usage